 - Work on Understanding.
 Your dog does not speak your language, but he does follow cues including tone and body language.
 Be clear when you speak to your dog and make him understand what it is that you expect of him.

 Training your dog is a process and discipline should be swift and not too harsh.
 Always use distraction and reward if possible.
-Dogs are extremely sensitive to tone and do not want to be hit, so this is something that should never be done.
+Dogs are extremely sensitive to tone and do not want to be hit or smacked, so this is something that should never be done.
+A firm “NO” on the other hand is a humane way to let your dog know that what they just did was not desirable.